History of the Campuses and Buildings of the University of Rochester

 The College for Men moved to the new River Campus in 1930 and the women followed in 1955.
 Eastman School students moved a new downtown dormitory in 1989 and the old dorm became part of the City of Rochester's School of the Arts.
 The Memorial Art Gallery, including Cutler Union, remains the only University facility remaining on the property.

 Horse car service on University Avenue began in 1881.
+A well on campus provided a water supply.

 The campus was closed briefly in January 1918 to conserve coal and again in October due to the influenza epidemic.